 Bitcoin and its derivatives use decentralized control related to the use of blockchain transaction database in the role of a distributed ledger.
 Decentralization means that the system is peer-to-peer – all transactions take place without an intermediary, between users directly.

 Cryptocurrencies are mostly pseudonymous – their owners are not explicitly identified.
 Each balance is simply associated with an address and its public-private key pair.
 The money "belongs" to anyone who has the private key and can sign transactions with it.

 There are cryptocurrencies that aim for the true anonymity.
-Amongst them are Monero and Zcash.
+Amongst them are Dash, Monero, and Zcash.

 As of May 2018, there are over 1600 digital currencies in existence.
 These are frequently called altcoins (bitcoin alternatives).